 1. Claim Registration and Processing :

-Claim processing requires companies to collect an extensive amount of data and documents from various sources resulting in a high level of human work.
+Insurance claims processing automation requires companies to collect an extensive amount of data and documents from various sources resulting in a high level of human work.
 Some examples of where these manual work requirements are auto insurance, travel insurance & life insurance.

 With RPA in hand, insurers can automate work processes in the insurance industry, such as data extraction, complex error tracking, claim verification, integration of claim-relevant data sources, and more, resulting in a better customer experience.